zgjsxx/AWS-SAA/Outline.md

 Oracle Data Pump technology enables very high-speed movement of data and metadata from one database to another

+## Amazon SQS
+**what is the difference between SQS and Amazon MQ?**

+SQS is a simple queueing service.
+It doesn't support many higher level abstractions like message routing, fanouts, distribution lists etc. It is a queue - a message is produced, and a message is delivered.
+It is useful when you need a Queue with limited backing logic.

+AWS MQ is a managed Apache ActiveMQ(or RabbitMQ) broker service.

+This provides you a fully managed Apache ActiveMQ system in the cloud, with support for a variety of industry-standard queue and broadcast protocols like AMQP, JMS etc. It is useful when you have complicated delivery rules - or when you're migrating an existing system from outside AWS into AWS, and your systems happen to talk to one another with a standard queueing protocol.

 ## Amazon Aurora